anirudhkaushal/quotes_updater/README.md

 # Latest quote

-Quote: When one door of happiness closes, another opens; but often we look so long at the closed door that we do not see the one which has been opened for us.
+Quote: Some of the best lessons we ever learn are learned from past mistakes.
+The error of the past is the wisdom and success of the future.

-By: Helen Keller
+By: Dale Turner